 with David Neumark

 NBER Working PaperWe provide a comprehensive analysis of the effects of minimum wages on blacks, and on the relative impacts on blacks vs. whites.
 We find evidence that job loss effects from higher minimum wages are more evident for blacks, and in contrast not very detectable for whites.
 Moreover, the effects of minimum wages are often large enough to generate adverse effects on earnings (and relative earnings) of blacks.
-Given strong residential segregation by race in the United States, the race difference in the effects of minimum wages implies that any adverse impacts fall on areas with a high black population share.Work in Progress
+Given strong residential segregation by race in the United States, the race difference in the effects of minimum wages implies that any adverse impacts fall on areas with a high black population share.Works in Progress

 with David Neumark and Vitor Melo“The Effects of Mass Layoffs on Real Estate Markets”